parastuffs/AT-T_Intelx86_converter/README.md

 - [x] To ATT: Substract the set of labels from the set of variables.
 - [ ] To ATT: Manage instructions with a single argument.
 - [ ] Pre-fill gui based on cli arguments.
-- [ ] Add cli argument for no-gui execution.
+- [x] Add cli argument for no-gui execution.
 - [ ] Add 'clear' button.
+- [ ] Add a title and an icon to the window.
+- [ ] Scale boxes with window.

 ## Notes